 When you consider how much time kids spend on cribs and mattresses while they’re growing up, it’s not unreasonable to say that a crib/toddler bed is one of the most important items you will buy for your child.
 An adult spends an average of 8 hours in bed.
 However, for children, the time spent in bed asleep is much higher .Most children will easily spend from 10 to 14 hours per day in bed- almost half of their lives!

 Since they are going to spend so much time on it, the mattress that you choose for your children is not a decision to be taken lightly.
-Ideally, you should seek expert advice and opinions of other consumers to ensure that you select the best possible mattress for your budget.
+Ideally, you should seek expert advice and opinions of other consumers to ensure that you select the best baby mattress for the money.

 Foam Or Coiled Spring—Which Is Best?